 New Britain is a larger medium-sized city located in the state of Connecticut.
 With a population of 72,495 people and 21 constituent neighborhoods, New Britain is the eighth largest community in Connecticut.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Britain is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, New Britain isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in New Britain are a mix of both white- and blue-collar jobs.
 Overall, New Britain is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in New Britain who work in office and administrative support (10.50%), sales jobs (9.76%), and healthcare suport services (6.31%).

-The percentage of adults in New Britain who are college-educated is close to the national average for all communities of 21.84%: 19.85% of the adults in New Britain have a bachelor's degree or advanced degree.
+In terms of college education, New Britain is nearly on par with the US average for all cities of 21.84%: 19.85% of adults 25 and older in New Britain have a bachelor's degree or advanced degree.

 The per capita income in New Britain in 2018 was $24,661, which is low income relative to Connecticut, and lower middle income relative to the rest of the US.
 This equates to an annual income of $98,644 for a family of four.
 However, New Britain contains both very wealthy and poor people as well.